[edited 2 Oct] - Update for Buster and python3

 As ever TMTOWTDI

 You must have your own domain to which you have access to the DNS records via API.
-I use Cloudflare (free) and this post assumes you are using Cloudflare (as it uses that plugin).
+I use Cloudflare (free) and this post assumes you are using Cloudflare (as I use that plugin).

 Setting up access to the domain internally / externally is for you to do.
 I use PiHole internally so editing the